Chapter 1 Resurrections

 “You see Gulag?” asked Ruach.

-Yuri looked at his dog and his face softened at the sight of his adoring eyes staring back at him.
+Yuri’s face softened at the sight of Gulag’s adoring eyes staring back at him.

 “We are the ones who give life.
-We are the ones with the creative means to restore all things and to encourage reconciliation.
-All things that were born, lived and shared in our great gift of consciousness, these things are being made new and encouraged to mature.”
+We are the ones with the creative means to restore all things and encourage reconciliation.
+All things that were born, lived and shared in our great gift of life, these things are being made new and encouraged to mature.”

 “You sound like you are playing God.”

-“Isn’t God Almighty?
-Am I not meant to be damned?
-I mean, I never believed in God anyway, but if this afterlife bullshit is actually real, shouldn’t I be thrown into flames or something?”
+“Isn’t God almighty?
+If you’re saying I was evil, aren’t I meant to be damned?
+I never believed in God anyway, but if this afterlife bullshit is actually real, shouldn’t I be thrown into the flames or something like that?”

 Ruach drew Yuri’s attention.

-“And that’s why we start with him,” responded Ruach with a warm smile.
+“And that’s why we start with him,” responded Ruach, warmly.

 “If you’re not ready to talk with us, you can wait with Gulag for as long as you need.
 Just head back into the living room.”